inkVerb/VIP/501-php/Lesson-01.md

   - case-sensitive
   - can't start with a number
 7. Concatenate strings and variables with `.`
+8. Always test success and plan for failure, even the impossible

 ## PHP Form & Method Handling
 - `_GET` takes values from the web URL